-enables a number of healthcare delivery organizations belonging to an XDS Affinity Domain (e.g., a community of care) to cooperate in the care of a patient by sharing clinical records in the form of documents as they proceed with their patients’ care delivery activities.
+Cross-Enterprise Document Sharing enables a number of healthcare delivery organizations belonging to an XDS Affinity Domain (e.g., a community of care) to cooperate in the care of a patient by sharing clinical records in the form of documents as they proceed with their patients’ care delivery activities.
 Federated document repositories and a document registry create a longitudinal record of information about a patient within a given XDS Affinity Domain.
 This profile is based upon ebXML Registry standards and SOAP.
 It describes the configuration of an ebXML Registry in sufficient detail to support Cross Enterprise Document Sharing.

 Personnel White Pages (PWP)